CaseyClarke/Obsidian-Files/STAT 252/STAT 252 - Homework 1.md

 (e)

 - Causal inferences are possible as there is random allocation
-- Population inferences are not possible because idk man i feel like it
+- Population inferences are not possible as there is no indication that these plots are indicative of some larger population

 {{ENDQUESTION}}